tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 ### Rules
 Rules are the governance of how digital assets may be used or transferred, as defined by the asset issuer:

-* Transaction Fees - Asset transfers require a fee to be paid to initial issuer(s), etc
+* Royalty Fees -  Digital asset issuers can set a royalty that charges a fee every time the digital asset is transferred between parties.
+The fee as defined by the issuer can be fixed or dynamic or follow a complex formula and value is granted to the issuer(s) and/or other entities.
 * Contingency - Digital asset ownership/interaction may be contingent/dependent on another asset.
 * Timing Controls - Digital assets can only be transferred or used at particular times.
 * Sharing - Digital assets can be shared to others or even co-owned.